uhuruos/CloverOS/README.md

 ### The default shell is bash but fvwm launches urxvt -e zsh?
 This is done to keep it as default as possible.

-### What programs does the binhost have?
-List of programs (no dependencies): https://gitgud.io/cloveros/cloveros/blob/master/binhost_settings/var/lib/portage/world

-List of all packages: https://cloveros.ga/s/packages.html

 ### Which DE does this come with?
 None, it comes with fvwm and a `~/.bash_profile` that can select/install a DE for you: